Candle making supplies and materials arranged for Indian candle makers — wax blocks, wicks, fragrance oils, and decorative containers

 Where can I buy candle making supplies in Mumbai?

 Mumbai has several sourcing options.
 Crawford Market and local wholesale markets stock basic wax and wicks.
 For premium supplies, online platforms and international suppliers offer better quality and variety.
-CandleStart ships certified candle making materials from Dubai to Mumbai with competitive delivery times, especially for coconut wax with COA documentation that is difficult to find domestically.
+CandleStart in Dubai carries certified candle making materials including coconut wax with COA documentation that is difficult to find domestically.
+Indian buyers can inquire via WhatsApp and arrange collection from the CandleStart store in Dubai with their preferred delivery partner.

 What is the best wax for candle making in India?